 If you’ve been to Yerevan, you’ll notice its similarities to the Mother of Armenia statue.
 But this one, designed by architect Elguja Amashukeli, is several years older.

-The bowl in her left hand symbolizes hospitality, while the sword in the right, of course, represents Georgia’s constant struggles with numerous enemies.
+The bowl in her left hand symbolizes hospitality, while the sword in the right represents Georgia’s constant struggles with numerous enemies.

 The statue is rather difficult to take in from the hill, as it’s meant to be viewed from the city center.
 But while you’re at the top, don’t miss the fantastic views of the Tbilisi skyline.
-This is probably the best viewpoint in the entire city.
+In fact, this is probably the best viewpoint in the entire city.

 Keep walking along the hill and you’ll encounter the top of the cablecar station where those coming all the way from Rike Park arrive.
 Then keep heading forward and slightly downhill to reach the impressive Narikala Fortress.